Feb. 21 to 25, 2022 – 9:30 a.m. to 12:30 p.m. (Mon.-Fri.)

-Capacity: 12 people, priority for full week attendance
+Capacity: 15 people — priority for full week attendance

 CONTENT // A laboratory gathering dramaturges from various disciplines to exchange best practices and fundamental aspects of live-art.
 There is no official training in dramaturgy, skills are nurtured by people through experimentation and creation.
-This training will be led by Kathy Casey (dance), Dana Dugan (circus) and Fatma Sarah Elkashef (theatre) and aims at creating a space for exchange around dramaturgical tools and challenges, in an interdisciplinary perspective.
+This training will be led by Andréane Leclerc, Dana Dugan and Myriam Stéphanie Perraton-Lambert and aims at creating a space for exchange around dramaturgical tools and challenges, in an interdisciplinary perspective.
 It is an opportunity to acknowledge dramaturgy as an art form.

 ACCESSIBILITY // Every day of the workshop, we will explore concepts, theories, philosophies, and practices with, in, and around the notion of a dramaturgical ecology and its political potential.
 The workshop is structure as guided discussion that facilitate exchange around and with readings and personal/professional experiences.
 These guided exchanges will primarily be oral, but the day-to-day structuring will be guided by the needs and temperament of the participants.
 The pace can easily be adapted to the participants’ needs in terms of language, neurodiversity, physical capacities, etc.